nbullier/fashion-retail-price-optimisation/README.md

 # Directory structure:

 ```
-├── data
-│   ├── interim        <- Intermediate data that has been transformed.
-│   └── raw            <- The original data.
-│

 ├── notebooks          <- Jupyter notebooks of various models.
-│
-├── references         <- Paper references on price optimisation.
 │
 ├── src                <- Complete model pipeline for this project.